Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 GROUND MEAT: If you don’t have ground beef on hand, this tasty recipe would also work fine with ground turkey, ground pork, or ground chicken.

-This hamburger gravy can be served over creamy mashed potatoes or egg noodles with fresh steamed vegetables or green beans.
+It can be served over creamy mashed potatoes or egg noodles with fresh steamed vegetables or green beans.
 This is the perfect way to whip up a great meal on busy weeknights.
-Don’t forget our dinner rolls to mop up any extra gravy; our homemade biscuits are another delicious way to enjoy this gravy.

-IN THE FRIDGE: Store leftover hamburger gravy in an airtight container in the fridge for up to 4 days.
+IN THE FRIDGE: Store leftover hamburger gravy in an airtight container in the fridge for up to for days.

 REHEATING: As this hamburger gravy sits and cools, it will start to thicken.
 You can thin the gravy by adding a splash of milk and re-warming the gravy over medium-low heat.